bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

 Try it out, and you'll see that the `pong` doesn't go through `player 1` anymore.

 For `player 2`, the math is the same.
 So it makes sense to run the same if block for `pong` colliding with `player 1` for `player 2`.
-Insteand of making a nearly idential block, just use a conditional statment.
+Instead of making a nearly identical block, just use a conditional statement.

 1. Grab the collision block in the if statement and place it somewhere out of the way.
 2. Grab an or block from the boolean list and place it into the if statement.